 Cryptosporidiosis is also caused by contamination via feces and symptoms are very similar to those mentioned above, but more severe.

 Seek medical attention as soon as possible if you are experiencing these symptoms.

 There are many and varied ways to collect water from nature and some of them are much easier than you may think.
-It is a good idea to experiment with some of these methods before you go camping or even so you are experienced in the case of a natural disaster.
+It’s a good idea to experiment with some of these methods before you go camping or to be prepared for disasters.
 Isn’t it better safe than sorry?
 Have you tried any of these methods before?